Sautee Nacoochee Center

 Two gallery shops glitter and shine with the works of over 200 juried artists who live within 50 miles of the Sautee Nacoochee Center.
 The contents of the galleries change every eight weeks, so there is always something new and exciting - original hand-drawn cards, exquisite hand-turned bowls, vibrant quilts, and jewelry created in all shapes, colors and media.

 The Community Hall services the needs of the community.
 It houses classes for children and adults.
 It is a gathering place for potlucks and community programs.
 It is available to rent for special events and is equipped with a commercial kitchen for use by the renter or caterer.

 The old gymnasium is considered historic because it has been in use by the community since the 1930s.
 The gym has its original sprung wood floor, a stage, and has been upgraded with heating and air.
 It is available for rent and is used regularly for contra dancing, special events, and Hapkido classes.

 Oh, the pleasure of an outdoor stage!
 On this little covered, wooden structure many a fabulous musician has played or sung.
 Set along the roadside in the lawn near the playground, the stage is used for concerts and festivals in the spring, summer and fall and is available for rent.

-The walking trail at the Sautee Nacoochee Center makes its way around the 8-acre campus.
+Take a walk on the walking trail around the Sautee Nacoochee Center's 8-acre campus.
 Down into the woods, by the ball field, past the African American Heritage Site and playground, the trail is the perfect place to stretch your legs and collect your thoughts.While the Sautee Nacoochee Center is a membership based organization, it is open to all.
 We look forward to your visit. www.snca.org.

 |Suitable for Ages||